Arrested Development season 4: Marketing and promotion

 In October 2012, Netflix chief content officer Ted Sarandos premiered footage from the fourth season for the attendees of TheWrap's annual conference TheGrill.
-The clip featured Buster Bluth (Tony Hale) helping his mother Lucille Bluth (Jessica Walter) smoke a cigarette, because the ankle-bracelet monitor she's wearing under house arrest prevents her from leaving her hotel room.
+The clip featured Buster Bluth (Tony Hale) helping his mother Lucille Bluth (Jessica Walter) smoke a cigarette, because the ankle-bracelet monitor she is wearing under house arrest prevents her from leaving her hotel room.
 Following that, a set photo was released showing the Bluth company stair car, now having the Austero-Bluth Company logo referencing to Liza Minnelli's character, Lucille Austero, having more stake in the company.
 Set photos showing Tony Hale as Buster Bluth saluting at someone's funeral were released online.
 The first promotional images of the entire cast together were released in the October 12, 2012, issue of Entertainment Weekly magazine.
 These included a cover picture, along with two pictures of the entire cast in restoration-era outfits.
 The first official teaser poster for the new season was released on April 4, 2013, on the show's Facebook page, along with the announcement that the 15-episode season would premiere on Netflix on May 26, 2013.
 Netflix released the first trailer for the fourth season online on May 12, 2013.

 In March 2013, series executive producer and narrator Ron Howard stated that "We're still hoping to build to a movie and in a lot of ways, getting the Bluth family on people's radar, in a kind of contemporary way, so we can move forward with it as a movie".
 He stated that the film had not yet been green-lit, saying, "It's not a happening thing, but it's something that is being discussed".
 The same month, Hurwitz stated that he was "confident that we will succeed at [making the film]", saying "there is a bigger story out there that does exist" for the film.